Updated: 5 days ago

-The NHMRC National Institute of Dementia Research has today launched the Aboriginal and Torres Strait Islander Roadmap for Dementia Research and Translation which was developed through extensive community consultation and through the leadership of Dr Kate Smith and Prof Dawn Bessarab the two co-chairs of the Roadmap national working group from The University of Western Australia.
+The NHMRC National Institute of Dementia Research launched the Aboriginal and Torres Strait Islander Roadmap for Dementia Research and Translation which was developed through extensive community consultation and through the leadership of co-chairs Dr Kate Smith and Professor Dawn Bessarab.

 It identifies five priorities for Aboriginal and Torres Strait Islander dementia research, which include

 5.Culturally informed services and workforce and end of life care.

 The Roadmap was developed through Australia-wide consultation .
 It included 253 community members across 26 urban, rural and remote communities and was guided by a working group of researchers and health care professionals, who are primarily Aboriginal and Torres Strait Islanders.